 We do not have a sales organization, and have no experience as a company in the marketing and distribution of devices such as MelaFind®.
 To achieve commercial success for MelaFind®, we must develop a sales and marketing force and enter into arrangements with others to market and sell our products.
 Following product approval, we currently plan to establish a small direct sales force to market MelaFind® in the US, focused on introducing it at high volume dermatologists' offices and training their staff in its use, but we have not made any final determinations regarding the use of a particular marketing channel.
-We anticipate that we will need additional funds in order to implement this marketing plan.
+We anticipate that we will need additional funds in order to fully implement this marketing plan.
 In addition to being expensive, developing such a sales force is time consuming and could delay or limit the success of any product launch.
 We may not be able to develop this capacity on a timely basis or at all.
-Qualified direct sales personnel with experience in the medical device market are in high demand, and there is no assurance that we will be able to hild an effective network for the distribution of our product through such representatives.
-We have no assurance that we will be able to enter into contracts with representatives on terms acceptable or reasonable to us.
-Similarly, there is no assurance that we will be able to build an alternate distribution framework, should we attempt to do so.
+Qualified direct sales personnel with experience in the medical device market are in high demand, and there is no assurance that we will be able to hire or retain an effective direct sales team.
+Similarly, qualified, independent medical device representatives both within and outside the US are in high demand, and we may not be able to build an effective network for the distribution of our product through such representatives.
+We have no assurance that we will be able to build an alternate distribution framework, should we attempt to do so.